OpenSpace/openspace.github.io/docs/builders/joystick-customization.md

 ---

 # Customizing the joystick navigation
-This page will go in-depth into how to customize the joystick navigation to your own liking.
+This page goes in-depth into how to customize the joystick navigation to your own liking.
 If you want to learn more about the default joystick navigation in OpenSpace, see [Joystick Navigation](../../users/navigation/joysticks).

 To start, you will need an asset file to edit.
 If you are using a controller that matches one of the assets that OpenSpace already provides (Xbox, PS4, SpaceMouse, etc.) it is recommended that you start with a copy of that matching asset and place it in your `user\data\assets` folder.
 However, if the controller you will use does not match any provided asset, it is still recommended to start with one of the assets that are provided, such as the `space-mouse-compact` asset.
 The steps will be the same in both cases with the exception that the new controller will need some additional setup, see [Setup new joystick type](#Setup-new-joystick-type) before moving on to the customization.